alexandrezlima/documentations/docs/icongenerator.md

 ##### Export
 The export function is used to create and export an external image file (.png, .jpg, .TGA etc).
 The file will not appear on the editor content folder.
 If you're using the default path (which is `Your Project → Saved → Icons`), you need to navigate to this folder to see the icon.

-Alternatively, you can set a path of your choice in the `output file path` field.
+Alternatively, you can set a path of your choice in the `output file path` field (note that this field requires an absolute path, as example: `C:\User\Documents\MyExampleFolder`).

 <figure markdown>
 ![Export](assets/icongenerator-assets/icon-generator-export.png){ width=350 }